Your mission, if you choose to accept, is to make traditional homemade chicken stock.

 Today’s is a long post, but that doesn’t mean it’s a difficult task.
 It just means I want to share a lot and convince you to try stock, and I want to give you as many time-and-energy-saving ideas as I can.

 Are you a visual learner?
 If you would like to see videos and more step-by-step for traditional basics like chicken stock, check out GNOWFGLINS Fundamentals eCourse, a 14-week session to help you learn how to cook real food, simply.
-With the unique “Pay What You Can” method, you can even pick and choose the themes that interest you most and pay for what you receive.

 My Broth Journey